top of page

 Preheating shell

 The shells are then fired at 1600° to 2000°.
-This cures the shells interior into smooth, hard and strong ceramic material.
+This cures the shells interior into a smooth, hard and strong ceramic material.

 Pouring